javascript-tutorial/en.javascript.info/1-js/02-first-steps/09-alert-prompt-confirm/article.md

 This part of the tutorial aims to cover JavaScript "as is", without environment-specific tweaks.

 But still we use a browser as the demo environment.
 So we should know at least few user-interface functions.

-In this chapter we'll get familiar with the browser-specific functions `alert`, `prompt` and `confirm`.
+In this chapter we'll get familiar with the browser functions `alert`, `prompt` and `confirm`.

 [cut]